Charles

 R v TB and 7 others, Birmingham Crown Court (6 month trial listed in January 2027) – defending a solicitor accused of transferring criminal property as part of nationwide house sales fraud.

-R v HK and 6 others, St Albans Crown Court (trial in March 2026) – defending a youth of being part of an attempted murder connected to drug debts.
+R v HK and 6 others, St Albans Crown Court (trial in July 2026) – defending a youth accused of being part of an attempted murder connected to drug debts.

 R v MW, Wolverhampton Crown Court (2025) – defending in an attempted murder and robbery trial, a car was the weapon in the attempt to murder.

-R v DM, Wolverhampton Crown Court (2025) – defending, led by Gurdeep Garcha KC, defending an asylum seeker accused of murdering an employee at his hotel.
+R v DM, Wolverhampton Crown Court (2025) – led by Gurdeep Garcha KC, defending an asylum seeker accused of murdering an employee at his hotel.
+Case reported nationwide.

-R v DH and 7 others, Wolverhampton Crown Court (2025) – defending, successfully defended a young man accused of being part of nationwide conspiracy to commit aggravated burglaries against banks and cashpoints.
+R v DH and 7 others, Wolverhampton Crown Court (2025) – successfully defended a young man accused of being part of nationwide conspiracy to commit aggravated burglaries against banks and cashpoints.
+This case was covered by an episode of The Real CSI (April 2024) on the BBC.

-R v JW and 2 others, Wolverhampton Crown Court (2024) – defending, led by Amjad Malik, young man accused of executing another over a drug debt, JW acquitted of murder, convicted of manslaughter.
+R v JW and 2 others, Wolverhampton Crown Court (2024) – defending, led by Amjad Malik, young man accused of murdering another over a drug debt, JW acquitted of murder, convicted of manslaughter.

 R v SL & 6 Others, Nottingham Crown Court (2024) – defending, led by Michelle Heeley KC, 3-month trial, representing a man accused of murdering a gang rival.